Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 <br>

-- photograph tapes and tape boxes containing written metadata on their labels or inserts found within; these images then accompanied the audio files in the archive
+- photographing tapes and tape boxes containing written metadata on their labels or inserts found within; these images then accompanied the audio files in the archive

 <br>